MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionWqlQuery.md

 ### -Namespace

-Specify the WMI namespace that will be used to build a WQL query that will be assessed for compliance on client computers.
+Specifies the WMI namespace that will be used to build a WQL query that will be assessed for compliance on client computers.
 The default value is Root\cimv2.

 ```yaml
 Type: String